closmarfer/ddd-users-net-core/README.md

 ## Inspect endpoints:

-Import the Postman collection stored within the [postman folder](postman) to Postman app.
+Import the Postman collection stored within the [postman folder](postman) to the Postman app.

 # TODO